 05 of 11

 Should a water line ever freeze and burst, you will need to shut off the home's water supply immediately.
 If junk is blocking easy access to your main water shut valve off, rearrange your basement or garage so that it will be easily accessible in the event of a plumbing emergency.
-Then, make sure your shut off valve is in good working order.
-Cranking it all the way to the right should shut off all water to the house.
-If it's rusted open or only closes partially, replace the main shut-off valve immediately—this is usually a job for a professional plumber.
+Then, make sure the shut-off valve is in good working order.
+Turning the valve handle all the way clockwise should shut off all water to the house.
+If the valve is rusted open or only closes partially, replace the main shut-off valve immediately—this is usually a job for a professional plumber.

 Go a step further, and make sure everyone in your house knows where the shut off valve is located and how to use it to turn off the water.